Drink driving penalties

 Immediate licence suspension

-The police have the power to immediately suspend your driver licence and/or learner permit if they charge you with certain drink and/or drug-driving offences.
-This suspension lasts until your charges have been decided in court.
+The police can take away your licence or learner permit immediately if they charge you with certain drink or drug driving offences.
+You won't get it back until your case is decided in court.

 Vehicle impoundment